vladokuskov/cycplanner/README.md

 `cycplanner` is a web application that allows users to create, organize, and join cycling events in their area.
 This project was created using React, Next.js, and Firebase.

-### Getting Started

-To get started with the project, follow these steps:

-    1. Clone the repository to your local machine.
-    2. Install the necessary dependencies by running npm install.
-    3. Create a Firebase project and add your Firebase configuration to the .env.local file in the root directory of the project.
-    4. Start the development server by running npm run dev.

----

 ### Features

 CycPlanner includes the following features: